Remember Pearl Harbor (film)

 Remember Pearl Harbor is a 1942 American propaganda film directed by Joseph Santley and written by Malcolm Stuart Boylan and Isabel Dawn.
-The film stars Don "Red" Barry, Alan Curtis, Fay McKenzie, Sig Ruman, Ian Keith and Rhys Williams.
+The film stars Donald M. Barry, Alan Curtis, Fay McKenzie, Sig Ruman, Ian Keith and Rhys Williams.
 Remember Pearl Harbor was released on May 18, 1942, by Republic Pictures.

+Dedication in opening credits

+We respectfully dedicate this picture to those gallant men, both American and Philippine, who bravely gave their lives so that the battle for freedom and democracy the world over can and will be won.